ricardobcl/Interval-Tree-Clocks/README.markdown

 ### Simulating Version Vectors

-First replicas need to be created.
+First, replicas need to be created.
 A seed stamp (with a special id component) is first created and the desired number of replicas can be created by forking this initial seed.
-Bellow we create 4 replicas (Java objects a,b,c,d - both in imperative and functional style):
+Bellow we create 4 replicas (Java objects `a`,`b`,`c`,`d` - both in imperative and functional style):

 ```java
 	Stamp a = new Stamp(); // Seed